 On January 10, 2012, Richard P. Nespola, the Company's former chief executive officer, former chairman of the board and a former member of the Company's Board of Directors, filed an action, Richard P. Nespola v.
-The Management Network Group, Inc., against the Company with the American Arbitration Association.
-In the action, Mr. Nespola claims, among other things, that the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.
-Mr. Nespola seeks in excess of \$1.6 million in damages plus attorneys' fees and costs.
+The Management Network Group, Inc. (now known as Cartesian, Inc.), against the Company with the American Arbitration Association.
+In the action, Mr. Nespola claimed, among other things, that the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.